alg5/quicklanguage/README.md

 ## Features
-- Adds an icons for each installed language to the header, which detects a selection change and triggers a board language change as through the UCP.
+- Adds an icons for each installed language to the header, detects a selection change and triggers a board language change as through the UCP.
 - Automatically redirects back to the original page being viewed after style has changed.
 - Works for guests too, but uses a special cookie instead.
 - ACP module to set guest access and show icon for English`